 - In the Metallurgy sector, an Emergency Response System has been developed in the facilities of Ag.
 Nikolaos, Viotia, covering the following areas: (a) an integrated Internal Emergency Plan (IEP) which also includes special evacuation plans, (b) systematic training of personnel, and (c) planning and implementation of readiness exercises in accordance with the annual plan and adaptation to the requirements of the IEP.
-Regarding in particular the risks related to the use of industrial substances, both the prevention measures and the response plans follow the provisions set out in the SEVESO III Directive and described in the relevant Plant Safety Study, which is registered in the National Registry established for such installations. - In the Electric Power & Gas Trading Business Unit, a package of emergency response measures is applied in the Unit's energy complexes, RES plants and offices, comprising the following: (a) Emergency Team or Emergency Manager, (b) documented Emergency Incident/Accident Response Procedures, (c) implementation of Emergency Management Plans, and (d) implementation of personnel drills and training exercises in accordance with the special Evacuation Plans and the Building Emergency Instructions.
+Regarding in particular the risks related to the use of industrial substances, both the prevention measures and the response plans follow the provisions set out in the SEVESO III Directive and described in the relevant Plant Safety Study, which is registered in the National Registry established for such installations. - In the Electric Power & Gas Trading Business Unit, a package of emergency response measures is applied in the Unit's energy complexes, RES plants and offices, comprising the following: (a) Emergency Team or Emergency Manager, (b) documented implementation of personnel drills and training exercises in accordance with the special Evacuation Plans and the Building